 E Acute serum sickness

-A clinical study is performed with subjects diagnosed with hypertension who underwent an extensive workup to determine possible treatable causes for the hypertension.
+A clinical study is performed with subjects diagnosed with hypertension who underwent an extensive workup to determine possible treatable causes for their hypertension.
 It is observed that some causes for hypertension are surgically correctable, while other causes are amenable to pharmacologic therapy.
 Laboratory findings in the subjects are analyzed.
 Which of the following laboratory test findings is most likely to be present in subjects with hypertension treated by drugs, rather than by surgery?

 C Increased catecholamines

 A 30-year-old man has had increasing malaise with fever, abdominal pain, and weight loss of 3 kg over the past 3 weeks.
-On physical examination his blood pressure is 160/110 mm Hg.
+On physical examination his blood pressure is 165/110 mm Hg.
 He has a stool positive for occult blood.
 A urinalysis reveals hematuria but no proteinuria or glucosuria.
 He has no serum anti-neutrophil cytoplasmic autoantibodies and his antinuclear antibody test is negative.
 Aneurysmal arterial dilations and occlusions are seen in the medium sized renal and mesenteric arteries with angiography.
 He improves with corticosteroid therapy.
-Which of the following is the most likely diagnosis
+Which of the following is the most likely diagnosis?

 A Benign nephrosclerosis

-D Polyarteritis nodosa
+D Classic polyarteritis nodosa

 E Systemic lupus erythematosus

 A young, sexually active man has a two day history of burning pain with urination.
 Physical examination reveals no penile lesions.
 A urinalysis reveals no blood, glucose, protein, or ketones, but the leukocyte esterase is positive.
 Urine microscopic examination shows 50 WBCs/hpf.
 A culture of penile secretions is negative for Neisseria gonorrheae.
 Which of the following infectious agents is most likely to cause his disease?